dubszy/HomeAutomation/README.md

 - [Logger](https://www.github.com/dubszy/Logger)
 - [PropertiesManager](https://www.github.com/dubszy/PropertiesManager)

+## Components
+This project is made up of the following components:

+### Build (Ruby + Capistrano)
+Scripts for compiling and deploying code to individual nodes.

+### Web Client (React)
+Front-end web client that interacts with the web server described below.

+### Web Server (Node.js)
+Web server that handles all requests and to the HA network and communicates with the web servers running on individual nodes.

+### Appliance-Side Servers/Clients (C++, C, Node.js)
+Programs that run on HA-enabled devices to communicate with the rest of the HA network.
+Located in src/devices

+### HANode (C++)
+Daemon which must run on every IP-enabled device that is part of the HA network.
+This daemon identifies to the HA network which node the device it's running on is, and what non-IP-enabled nodes are connected to it.
+For example, a Raspberry Pi with an Arduino connected to it could be identified as two separate nodes.
+In this case, the Pi would run HANode and identify that there is another node connected to it via serial or USB.
+For more extensive documentation, see the README in src/ha_node.

+### Device Manager Utility (C++)
+Discovery service for devices on the HA network.
+This is used when deploying new code to the network-at-large or to individual devices.
+Located in src/utils/DeviceManager

 ## Project Structure
 #### build/
 Build and deployment scripts

 #### res/
 Resources
+##### res/etc/
+Resources to install in /etc directories on nodes.

 #### src/
 Source code